bhcooper/multi-step-align/README.md

 ## Predicting flanking preferences using DeepBind and MLR

-To compare our alignment-based framework with a deep learning approach, we trained a model based on DeepBind's reverse-complement weight sharing framework<sup>4</sup> to predict high-resolution estimates of the *ΔΔG/RT* for any given 13-mer.
+To compare our alignment-based framework with a deep learning approach, we trained a model based on DeepBind's reverse-complement parameter sharing framework<sup>5,6</sup> to predict high-resolution estimates of the *ΔΔG/RT* for any given 13-mer.
 To interpret the model in a matter that is comparable to our approach, we first predicted the *ΔΔG/RT* of all 13-mers covering four bp 5' and two bp 3' each of our selected seven bp cores.
 We then used these predictions to train an MLR model for each core, using 1-mer sequence features of the flanks as input.
 For each flanking position, model weights are centered and plotted for comparison with our flanking *ΔΔG/RT* measurements.

+<sup>5</sup> *Alipanahi, B., Delong, A., Weirauch, M. T., & Frey, B. J. (2015).
+Predicting the sequence specificities of DNA-and RNA-binding proteins by deep learning.
+Nature biotechnology, 33(8), 831-838.
+<sup>6</sup> *Shrikumar, A., Greenside, P., & Kundaje, A. (2017).
+Reverse-complement parameter sharing improves deep learning models for genomics.
+BioRxiv, 103663.

 ```
 # Removing the 100 count minimum greatly improves predictive power, feel free to evaluate the filtered dataset by using calculateEnrichment.R instead